Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/README.md

 Although this course uses <b>Heaps</b> to solve <b>Top 'K' Elements</b> problems, <b>JavaScript</b> does not have a built in method for <b>Heaps/Priority Queues</b>.
 It can be very time consuming to implement a <b>Heap class</b> from scratch, especially during an interview.
 After reviewing the <i>JavaScript</i> solutions on <i>Leetcode</i> the most effecient way to solve a <b>Top 'K' Elements</b> problem is usually with <b>[QuickSort](https://github.com/Chanda-Abdul/leetcode/blob/master/0%20%E2%9D%97Sort%20Algorithms.md#-quick-sort)</b>, <b>[BinarySearch](https://github.com/Chanda-Abdul/leetcode/blob/master/0%20%E2%9D%97Sort%20Algorithms.md#binary-search)</b>, <b>[BucketSort](https://initjs.org/bucket-sort-in-javascript-dc040b8f0058)</b>, <b>[Greedy Algorithms](https://github.com/Chanda-Abdul/Grokking-Algorithm-Book-Notes/blob/main/8.%20Greedy%20Algoritms.md)</b>, or <b>[HashMaps](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map)</b>.

 ## [Pattern 14: K-way merge](./Pattern%2014:%20K-way%20merge.md)
+This pattern helps us solve problems that involve a list of sorted arrays.

+Whenever we are given `K` sorted arrays, we can use a <b>Heap</b> to efficiently perform a sorted traversal of all the elements of all arrays.
+We can push the smallest (first) element of each sorted array in a <b>Min Heap</b> to get the overall minimum.
+While inserting elements to the <b>Min Heap</b> we keep track of which array the element came from.
+We can, then, remove the top element from the heap to get the smallest element and push the next element from the same array, to which this smallest element belonged, to the heap.
+We can repeat this process to make a sorted traversal of all elements.

 ## [Pattern 15: 0/1 Knapsack (Dynamic Programming)](./%E2%9C%85%20Pattern%2015:%200-1%20Knapsack%20(Dynamic%20Programming).md)
 <b>0/1 Knapsack pattern</b> is based on the famous problem with the same name which is efficiently solved using <b>Dynamic Programming (DP)</b>.

 In this pattern, we will go through a set of problems to develop an understanding of <b>DP</b>.
-We will always start with a brute-force recursive solution to see the overlapping subproblems, i.e., realizing that we are solving the same problems repeatedly.
+We will always start with a <b>brute-force</b> recursive solution to see the overlapping subproblems, i.e., realizing that we are solving the same problems repeatedly.

 After the recursive solution, we will modify our algorithm to apply advanced techniques of <b>Memoization</b> and <b>Bottom-Up Dynamic Programming</b> to develop a complete understanding of this pattern.